chunky-dev/chunky/README.md

 <details>
 <summary><strong>Can Chunky render mod blocks?</strong></summary>

 > No. Due to the vast number of mods, this is not feasible at the moment.
+However support for JSON-defined block models is being worked on.
 </details>

 <details>